quickfix-j/quickfixj/.junie/guidelines.md

-# QuickFixJ Project Guidelines
+# QuickFIX/J Project Guidelines

 ## Project Overview

-QuickFixJ is a full-featured messaging engine for the FIX protocol.
+QuickFIX/J is a full-featured messaging engine for the FIX protocol.
 It is a 100% Java open source implementation of the popular QuickFIX engine.
-This document provides guidelines for contributing to and working with the QuickFixJ project.
+This document provides guidelines for contributing to and working with the QuickFIX/J project.

 ## Development Environment